nibtr/nibtr.github.io/content/posts/tmux-fzf.md

 ```

 Congratulations, now you can use this script to navigate folder and open
-session even faster!.
+session even faster!
 Simply run `tms` in your terminal or press
 `prefix + f` if you're already in a tmux session.

 ## My configs